Nona the Ninth: Plot

 Now Nona reunites with Alecto's body, and the souls are switched to their correct places.
 Alecto returns to her body, waking it, and Harrow returns to hers.
 Harrow declares her love for Alecto, only for Alecto to swear service to Harrow as the descendent of Anastasia (founder of the Ninth House, to whom Alecto swore a sacred oath).
-Alecto then proceeds to travel through the river to John Gaius, who she then stabs through the chest.
+Alecto then proceeds to travel through the River to John Gaius, whom she then stabs through the chest.

 Publishing history

 Muir had originally planned for her The Locked Tomb series to be a trilogy, with Alecto the Ninth following Harrow the Ninth and being the third and final book in the series.
 However, in July 2021, Tor Publishing announced that the trilogy would be a series instead, with Nona the Ninth becoming the third book in the series and Alecto the Ninth becoming the fourth.

 In an interview with Vox, Muir stated that Nona the Ninth "sprang from the planned first act of Alecto," and was spun off into its own book after her editor realised the first act of Alecto the Ninth alone had a word count of 140,000 words.
 Muir further added in the interview that, while she was writing Nona the Ninth, she had additionally written 30,000 words of an alternate timeline of the series "to make sure that if you wound up Gideon and Harrow and put them on a slightly different route the laws of the universe would still flow accordingly."
 The book cover was designed by Tommy Arnold, who had designed the previous books' covers.